mkmarcaccio/Stack-Trace/README.md

 ## What is Stack Trace?
 * Also called a BACKTRACE, consists of a collection of stacked records, which store an application's movement of function/method calls during its execution.
 * The stack trace includes information about program subroutines or functions that can be used to debug or troubleshoot.
-* Generates when your application crashes because of an error or an exception.
+* Usually generates when your application crashes because of an error or an exception.
 * Often used to create log files.

 ## Knowledge & Helpful Tips